 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the information presented in the Statement of Net Position and Governmental Funds Balance Sheet and the Statement of Activities and Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances.

-The Required Supplementary Information presents a comparison statement between the District's adopted budget and its actual results for the General Fund.
+The Required Supplementary Information presents a comparison statement between the District's adopted budget and its actual results.

 FINANCIAL ANALYSIS OF THE DISTRICT AS A WHOLE